shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Gale rode Astalir all the way down the trail, granting him Shield of Faith to help him escape any random encounters along the way.

-Finally they got to the trail’s end: the beach that Captain Johnny used to park his ship.
-Unfortunately, it was nowhere on the beach.
+Finally they got to the end of the trail: the beach that Captain Johnny used to park his ship.
+Unfortunately, it was nowhere to be seen.

-Astalir set Gale down.
+Astalir set down Gale.
 He swished his head around, lighting up the ends of his antler tines.
-The beach water responded by floating up as a bubble, then elongating and stretching into a cylinder.
+The beach water responded by floating up as a bubble, then elongating as it stretched into a cylinder.
 It floated up to Astalir’s eye, and he looked through it.
 Changing the shape of the front and back slightly, he adjusted it to see far away.

 Out there on the fabric of the sea, a small dot appeared.
 It was boat-shaped, because it was a boat.
 And on that boat, stood three figures on the deck.
 Captain Johnny stood at the wheel, a white shirtless wolf howled in the crow’s nest, Reesu splashed in puddles on the deck, and there was Gra, leaning on the railing, staring back at Astalir.